fabianheussner/nuxt-portfolio/content/about.md

 ::stage-about
 ---
+subline: A decade experience in design.
-title: I've a passion for illustration and enjoy coding.
+title: I've a passion for illustration and enjoy writing code.
 cta: Discover my process
 employer: Mobimeo GmbH
 ---